 Courses are held in Wickford, Essex.
 10 minutes from Junc 29 of the M25 or by train, 35 minutes from London Liverpool St.

-The course costs £89.
-Additionally, there is a £10 charge for the RYA pack that will help you through the day and that you will take away with you.
+The course costs £120 and includes the RYA pack that will help you through the day and which you will take away with you.
 Your certificate is also included.

 To book and purchase a course, just click the below “Add to Cart” button.Full RYA First Aid Syllabus